prolativ/BoulderBearers/README.md

 * If a strongman carries a light piece in the direction it is itself moving, we call it PUSHING.
 * If a guardian stands next to a boulder of the same color, the boulder is protected and cannot be MOVED or PUSHED by an opponent's strongman.
 * A strongman can PUSH an opponent's boulder into an empty trap.
 The boulder cannot be MOVED or PUSHED anymore.

+## Setup:
+After cloning the repository, the application can be simply built and run with sbt.
+It's enough to type 'sbt run' in the project's directory.